mittulmandhan/java-interview-prep/23 abstract keyword/README.md

 ````
 ````
 // when an abstract method extends another abstract class then chikd class have option
-// it can override no abstract method or some abstract methods or all the abstract methods public abstract class C extends B {
+// that it can override zero to many methods
+// Here, class C has overridden only 1 abstract method i.e. ab() public abstract class C extends B {
 	@Override
 	void ab() {